Are you a blogger, vlogger, entrepreneur, or marketer?

-The headline for your email campaigns, blog posts, webinars and all of your marketing pieces is often just as important as the written content itself.
-In fact, the headline or title is usually the reader’s first interaction with your brand online, so it’s one of the most critical components of your content marketing strategy.
+The headline for your email campaigns, blog posts, webinars and other marketing pieces is often the reader’s first interaction with your brand online, so it’s one of the most critical components of your content marketing strategy.

 It’s the first, and maybe only chance to grab your target audience’s attention.